Qubes-Community/Contents/docs/privacy/anonymizing-your-mac-address.md

 ## Anonymize your hostname

-DHCP requests also leak your hostname to your LAN.
+DHCP requests _may_ also leak your hostname to your LAN.
 Since your hostname is usually `sys-net`, other network users can easily spot that you're using Qubes OS.

 Unfortunately `NetworkManager` currently doesn't provide an option to disable that leak globally ([Gnome Bug 768076](https://bugzilla.gnome.org/show_bug.cgi?id=768076)).
 However the below alternatives exist.